phchen5/phchen5.github.io/_posts/blog-post-1.md

 These two formulas don’t look the same at all, but wait until I do a little bit of magic.

-1. PPlug in the formula for surprise:
+1. Plug in the formula for surprise:

 $$
 \text{Expected Value of Surprise} = \sum_x{log(\frac{1}{P(x))}) \cdot P(x)}